-As proposed in this document, internal and external grievance redress mechanism have been established and a register book for grievance is being maintained.
+As proposed in this document, grievance redress mechanism (GRM) has been established and a register book for grievance is being maintained.
 There were no individual or community complaints during construction phase.
 The GRM mechanism will try to address any complaint amicably; and if required through formal hearings and investigations.